samrushing/caesure/README.md

     http://127.0.0.1:8380/admin/status

-Or via the back door:
+Or via the back door / monitor:

 [from another terminal]